What is KVAR in Electrical? Full Form, Formula

 KVAR(Kilo Volt Ampere Reactive)

 KVAR is the unit of Reactive Power.
 The full form of KVAR is Kilo Volt Ampere Reactive.
 In an electrical AC power system, the electrical power can be measured in three formats - Active Power, Reactive Power, and Apparent Power.
-The concept of electrical power gives us the knowledge of the consumption of electricity by an electrical load.
+The concept of electrical power gives us knowledge of the consumption of electricity by an electrical load.
 These three types of power come due to different types of load and their characteristics.

 Active Power - Active power is also known as true power or real power because it is the actual power consumed by an electrical load.
 In an AC circuit, there is a concept of impedance and power factor.
 The active power depends upon the impedance of the load.
-The active power is measured in Watt or we can say watt is the unit of active power.
+The active power is measured in watts or we can say watt is the unit of active power.
 When we talk about electrical power it only indicates the active power only.

 KVAR Formula